 Financial instruments are classified as one of the following: (i) FVTPL, (ii) fair value through other comprehensive income ("FVOCI") or iii) amortized cost or iv) other liabilities.
+Initially, all financial instruments are recorded in the consolidated balance sheets at fair value.
+After initial recognition, the effective interest related to financial instruments are measured at amortized cost and the gain or loss arising from the change in the fair value of the financial instruments are classified as FVTPL are included in net income for the year in which they arise.
 The classification of financial instruments depends on the purpose for which the financial instruments were acquired or issued, their characteristics and the Trusts designation of such instruments.
 The Trust has no financial instruments classified as FVOCI.
 Interest income from financial assets, not classified as FVTPL, is determined using the effective interest rate method.